sarahpenney/SCSS-with-bootstrap4/README.md

 Test for Junior Front End

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Notes before Installing
+### NOTES ABOUT THE PROJECT

 The project as it stands is approximately half way finished.
 As you will see there is a lot of styling yet to be done.
-Thought I would get what I have done over to you ASAP so you can see what I have done.
+Thought I would get what I have done over to you ASAP so you can see.
-As I had around 24 hours to work on this I used Angular which I am most familiar with and tried to use Bootstrap4.
+I had around 24 hours free to work on this so I used Angular which I am most familiar with and tried to use Bootstrap4.

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine.

 ### Installing